impress-org/seamless-donations/readme.txt

 == Changelog ==

 * **IMPORTANT:** Before upgrading from 3.3 or if you are experiencing problems upgrading from v3 to v4, [read this](http://zatzlabs.com/fixing-seamless-donations-4-0-updateactivation-problems/).

+= 4.0.14 =
+* Update fixing PayPal chatback bug.
+See [Working around PayPal breakage: the joys of being middleware](http://zatzlabs.com/working-around-paypal-breakage-the-joys-of-being-middleware/).

+= 4.0.13 =
+* On the donor detail page, each donation now shows as Yes or No depending on whether the donation was made anonymously
+* On the donor detail page, each donor's overall anonymity flag is displayed under the address
+* Donor records now have an internal overall anonymity flag.
+If a donor ever specified anonymity in any donation, that donor's record is flagged as anonymous (even if the donor doesn't ask for anonymity in other donations)
+* The cross-reference rebuild option in the Settings Debug Mode now also rebuilds the anonymity indexes

+= 4.0.12 =
+* Clicking into a fund now displays a list of donations for each fund
+* Added a new Settings option to Debug Mode that allows users to rebuild the cross-reference index
+* New update to Spanish translation, courtesy David Chavez
+* Added a helpful prompt guiding users to the PayPal video tutorial and another to remind users to switch email addresses when moving from Sandbox to Live mode
+* Implemented important architectural change in funds, so donations and funds now cross-index
+* Implemented cross-reference rebuild function for funds and donors, so databases can be reindexed if necessary
+* Implemented an internal stored running total for funds and donors for performance
+* Modified license check code to provide details to error log
+* Refactored the donations.php file to make it easier to maintain
+* Renamed some donations functions from 'transient' to 'transaction' for accuracy
+* Added a new 'seamless_donations_admin_settings_before_tweaks' action that allows placing items on the Settings tabs before the lower-priority tweaks and debugging elements
+* Fixed bug where funds showed unsupported post-related options that could cause breakage

 = 4.0.11 =
 * Added helpful upgrade notes